-This Lemon Vinaigrette is my favorite homemade salad dressing, and it’s incredibly simple to make.
-Store-bought dressing truly doesn’t compare!
+This Lemon Vinaigrette is my absolute favorite homemade salad dressing, and it’s incredibly simple to make.
+Store-bought dressing truly doesn’t compare to this fresh flavor, and it only takes 5 minutes to make!

 Ingredients You’ll Need: